Pricing and calibration in the 4-factor path-dependent volatility model: Introduction

 \subsection{Path-dependent volatility models}

-In this article, we are interested in calibrating the path-dependent volatility (PDV) model of \cite{GLJ:22} to S\&P 500 (SPX) and VIX futures and options.
+In this article, we are interested in calibrating the path-dependent volatility (PDV) model of \cite{GLJ:22} to S\&P 500 (SPX) and VIX futures and options, {\cb in quickly sampling VIX paths, and in pricing derivatives that may jointly depend on S\&P 500 and VIX}.
 PDV models aim to provide an explicit and accurate description of the purely endogenous part of the joint dynamics of an asset price and its volatility (``spot-vol dynamics''): the volatility is described as a deterministic, explicit function of past asset returns.
 This feedback effect from past returns to volatility, which in turn impacts future returns, creates very rich, intricate, nonlinear dynamics of asset prices.